kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

         Map(QualifiedColumnInputSpec("info", "name") -> 'name,
             ColumnFamilyInputSpec("purchases") -> 'purchases))

-`ColumnInputSpec` is a trait, or interface, with two implementations: `QualifiedColumnInputSpec` and `ColumnFamilyInputSpec`. `QualifiedColumnInputSpec` is used to specify a single Kiji column should be read into a single field in each tuple.
-The `ColumnFamilyInputSpec` is used to specify an entire column family should be read into a single field in each tuple, it is particularly useful for reading map-type column families.
+`QualifiedColumnInputSpec` is used to specify a single Kiji column should be read into a single field in each tuple.  `ColumnFamilyInputSpec` is used to specify an entire column family should be read into a single field in each tuple; it is particularly useful for reading map-type column families.

 In both cases, additional options on how to read the column exist, such as number of versions, filters, paging, and schema.

-##### maxVersions
+#### maxVersions

     import org.kiji.express.flow
     maxVersions = 2